How to Build a Wood Slab Coffee Table (DIY Guide)

 Now you have sourced your perfect piece of wood, let me go into detail about how to craft it into the perfect live edge coffee table.

 Step 1.
-Size up your timber
+Size up Your Timber

 With your slab of wood ready, you will need to size up your project and make sure it will fit in its new home.
 If required you can cut the slab to size using a circular saw, bow saw or a panel saw.
 Thick hardwoods can be difficult to cut but with a bit of elbow grease, you’ll be fine.